qiriro/ctg/pages/about.md

 - [^1]: World Health Organization.
 Trends in maternal mortality 2000 to 2017⁠- estimates by WHO UNICEF, UNFPA, World Bank Group and the United Nations Population Division.
 World Health Organization, 2019

-- [^2]: Ndola Prata, Paige Passano, Amita Sreenivas, et al. “Maternal mortality in developing countries-Challenges in scaling-up priority interventions”.
-Women’s Health 6.2 (2010), pp. 311–327.
+- [^2]: Ndola Prata, Paige Passano, Amita Sreenivas, et al. Maternal mortality in developing countries-Challenges in scaling-up priority interventions.
+Women’s Health (2010), pp. 311–327.

 - [^3]: United Nations.
 Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development.
 Global indicator framework for the Sustainable Development